tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 But that's exactly where rejecting uncertainty undermines our faith: rejecting uncertainty leads us to hold _false_ beliefs, like "if I do the things in Alma 26:22 then I _will_ baptize people on my mission."
 You can't have effectual faith by believing something that's false.
-As Bruce R. McConkie put it, "there is no salvation in believing a false doctrine." (**TODO: remove?**) Such belief is inert, and often a stumbling block.

 To see why false certainty is a hindrance, I found it helpful to examine knowledge, faith, and false certainty using the _justified true belief_ (JTB)